 In a ラーメン屋 menu, you will also find 餃子 (ぎょうざ – gyōza) a Chinese dumpling which can be boiled, steamed, or pan-fried and is filled with meat or chopped vegetables.
 The Japanese version is usually the pan-fried one and may be served with soy sauce, wasabi, karashi (mustard), or other condiments.

 Japanese cuisine: a typical set of ramen and gyōza in a ramen ya (a little bowl of rice is always added for free)

 The most famous types of Japanese ramen

-In Kumamoto city, in Kyūshū island, you can find a recipe created in 1954, in which a mild-flavored sauce is combined with chicken bone and vegetable broth over a tonkotsu (pork-bone) base.
+In Kumamoto City, in Kyūshū island, you can find a recipe created in 1954, in which a mild-flavored sauce is combined with a chicken bone and vegetable broth over a tonkotsu (pork bone) base.
 The soup includes its own specially-flavored oil, with roasted, crumbled garlic chips scattered on top.
-Sapporo, the capital of Hokkaido region, is well known as the miso ramen homeland.
-In the city there is an entire street dedicated to ramen restaurants.
-Butter, soy beans, and corn are added.
+Sapporo, the capital of the Hokkaido region, is well known as the miso ramen homeland.
+In the city, there is an entire street dedicated to ramen restaurants.
+Butter, soybeans, and corn are added.